 Our Threat Protection solution can prevent this type of harmful event and protect your employees by monitoring for Persons of Interest logged through internal incident reports.
 Then investigations teams can use OSINT to investigate whether an employee is just having a bad day or may be a bigger harm to another employee or your larger workforce and merits a complete case file or investigation.

 Despite their desire to proactively get ahead of incidents, many security professionals have been frustrated by the inability to identify and mitigate threats for a few reasons reliably.

 - The massive volume of signals generated by a large enterprise makes picking up warning signs challenging.

 - Most security teams struggle to build strong profiles for potential threats quickly and are not trained in applying threat assessment methodologies.
 Thus, they find it hard to assess threats at scale reliably.

 - With many facing organizational siloed systems and diffusely-located teams, ensuring a timely and accurate threat response is difficult.

 - Addressing vulnerabilities before an incident materializes requires organizational buy-in through detailed reporting and accurate measurement of the benefits and effectiveness of past programs.

 It’s not enough to understand the risks that contribute to business disruption.
-You must be able to rank their severity and urgency to best utilize your resources and mitigate the most significant threat first.
-And to do this effectively, reducing false alerts and ensuring threat, case, and investigation teams have the right data and intel to have an actionable follow-up, you need a technology solution.
+You must be able to rank their severity and urgency to utilize your resources best and mitigate the most significant threat first.
+And to do this effectively, reducing false alerts and ensuring threat, case, and investigation teams have the correct data and intel to have an actionable follow-up, you need a technology solution.

 Threat intelligence, also called risk intelligence, is a security concept that uses AI-driven technology to proactively establish a more accurate understanding of your risk and possible threats.
 The better you understand your threat landscape, the better you can protect your organization from a complete business disruption through threat strategy and action plans.